johnspray74/GameScoring/Readme.md

 ## Getting Started

+.
 Read abstractionlayeredarchitecture.com to understand the architeture of the code.
+.
+Inspect the code of the aplications and/or the domain abstractions to see the example of ALA structure.
+* optional:
+.
 Install Visual Studio for C# community edition.
+.
 Clone the git repsoitory.
-Inspect the code of the aplications and/or the domain abstractions.
+.
 Run the tests.
+.
 Run the console application.

 ## Running the tests